 - In the early years after Protocol 3 came into force, it was a relatively simple matter to identify what legislation was needed in Guernsey to implement EU Directives and to identify applicable EU Regulations falling within the scope of Protocol 3 because they tended to be made in a compartmentalised way according to subject matter.
-Nowadays, matters have become more complicated and a provision relating to say agriculture might be found in a Directive relating to development or climate change.
+Nowadays, matters have become more complicated and a provision relating to agriculture might be found in a Directive about development or climate change.

 - Development of EU competencies and the Bailiwick

 - In 1985 the European Community initiated the single market initiative.
 It was a community strategy to intensify harmonisation and it included monetary union in 2002 with the introduction of the Euro.

 - In 1992 the Maastricht Treaty changed a purely economic community into a union embracing additional areas of co-operation.
 It enacted a three-pillar legal structure for the EU.
 It included new intergovernmental sections covering co-operation in foreign and security policy, police and judicial co-operation.

 - In 2007, the Lisbon Treaty was agreed.
 The Treaty implemented some of the reforms proposed by the Constitutional Treaty, which had been agreed in 2004 before being subsequently rejected by several member States, such as, inter alia: giving the Union a single legal personality; adapting the institutional framework; replacing the term 'Community' with 'Union'; and creating a new architecture of treaties.
 The Lisbon Treaty also abolished the pillar system replacing it with categories of competence, namely, conferred, shared and supporting competences, alongside special competences such as Common Foreign and Security Policy (CFSP) and gave legal force to the Charter of Fundamental Rights of the EU.
 The EU legal personality enables it to conclude treaties within its area of competence,